 ICV catalyzes projects that achieve measurable impact.
 We use all possible tools and donor resources available to solve the most pressing problems that no one nonprofit can solve alone.

 We identify and empower change makers who have the character, courage and commitment to lead projects that create systemic change.
-We form coalitions and public-private partnerships, and enable stakeholders to develop their own solutions.
+We form coalitions and public-private partnerships, and we enable stakeholders to develop their own solutions.
 We employ innovative financing solutions to unlock capital.
 We leverage our convening power to create awareness and turn that awareness into action.

 Projects at a Glance